babel/website/_posts/2016-12-06-the-state-of-babel.md

 We've had some interesting discussions on how we can grow and support the plugin ecosystem.
 We could try to watch all the repos but that is obviously overwhelming.

 It might be interesting to create some bots to automate a few tasks: create specific Babel plugins/ESLint rules for babel-plugins, write codemods to update API changes, and integrate plugins into our smoke test.

+- Should we create a newsletter for new/useful plugins?

 ### Documentation/Website